SepDynamics/transit/docs/ARCHITECTURE.md

 - `service_degraded`
 - `feed_incoherent`

-Those regimes remain available in the API and store, but the live console maps them into operator-facing labels such as:
+The frontend should lead with operator language instead of raw regime tokens:

 - `Service irregularity`
 - `Severe bunching / service gap`
 - `Terminal congestion`
 - `Confirmed disruption`
 - `Telemetry degraded`

-Actions are surfaced with an explicit operational priority queue:

-- `hold`
-- `short_turn`
-- `dispatch_relief`
-- `inspect_terminal`
-- `warn_riders`
-- `mark_feed_degraded`
-- `monitor`

-Each scored output carries the raw hazard value, confidence, provenance, and feature evidence.
-The operator UI renders that hazard value as `Risk score` and assigns a priority tier of `Immediate`, `High`, `Watch`, or `Monitor`.

-### 5. API Surface

-`scripts/transit/api.py` serves `/api/transit/*` endpoints for:

-- `health`
-- `entities`
-- `regimes`
-- `incidents`
-- `trends`
-- `history`
-- `sources`
-- `map`
-- `scorecard`

-The API reads from Valkey, not directly from raw files, so live and replay views share the same contract.

-### 6. Frontend

-The React console under `apps/frontend/` is the main user-facing surface.
-It currently includes:

-- network overview metrics
-- corridor overview cards
-- corridor trend watch
-- incident feed
-- vehicle inventory and drilldown
-- replay scope and trace selection
-- map view backed by `/api/transit/map`
-- KPI scorecard backed by `/api/transit/scorecard`

-### 7. Notifications And Reports

-The repo also supports operational sidecars and proof outputs:

-- `scripts/transit/demo_seed.py` for deterministic hosted-demo seeding from committed case packs
-- `scripts/transit/notify.py` for webhook, SMTP, and JSONL notifications
-- `scripts/transit/report.py` for archive-based corridor summaries
-- `scripts/transit/grade_calibration.py` and `render_calibration_summary.py`
-  for case-pack grading and report generation
-- `scripts/transit/benchmark_artifacts.py` for repeatable artifact bundles under `artifacts/benchmarks/`

-### 8. Case Packs

-Committed proof data lives under `data/case-packs/`.
-These packs are used to:

-- replay known scenarios
-- compare Sentinel against a naive baseline
-- keep scoring changes regression-tested
-- demonstrate public-data proof of value

-## Supported Public-Data Lanes

-- MBTA: HTTP GTFS and GTFS-RT archive lane
-- LA Metro rail: static GTFS plus websocket realtime lane
-- LA Metro bus: static GTFS plus websocket realtime lane

-There is no Caltrans-specific adapter in the repo today.

-## Architectural Boundaries

-This repository is transit-only.
-Documentation, runtime code, test data, and case packs should describe the current transit product rather than stale repo history or unrelated infrastructure domains.
+- `Immediate`, `High`, `Watch`, and `Monitor`

+Internal tokens remain useful for replay, regression tests, and API consumers that need exact classifier output.

+### API

+`scripts/transit/api.py` serves:

+- `/health`
+- `/api/status/network`
+- `/api/status/routes`
+- `/api/status/alerts`
+- `/api/status/scorecard`
+- `/api/transit/dashboard`
+- `/api/transit/health`
+- `/api/transit/entities`
+- `/api/transit/regimes`
+- `/api/transit/incidents`
+- `/api/transit/trends`
+- `/api/transit/history`
+- `/api/transit/sources`
+- `/api/transit/map`
+- `/api/transit/scorecard`

+The API reads from Valkey rather than raw archive files.
+On the live host, expensive scorecard reads are capped and cached:

+- `TRANSIT_API_CACHE_TTL_SECONDS=15`
+- `TRANSIT_API_CACHE_MAX_ENTRIES=6`
+- `TRANSIT_API_SCORECARD_MAX_LIMIT=60`
+- `TRANSIT_API_SCORECARD_CACHE_TTL_SECONDS=60`
+- `TRANSIT_API_MAX_CONCURRENT_REQUESTS=4`
+- `TRANSIT_API_REQUEST_QUEUE_SIZE=8`

+Full entities, history, map, and large scorecard payloads are intentionally not kept in the generic API cache on the small live host.

+### Frontend

+`apps/frontend/` is a React/Vite app served by nginx in the production container.
+It provides:

+- public status page
+- operations console
+- technical stack summary
+- priority corridor queue
+- map view
+- vehicle and corridor drilldowns
+- trend and scorecard panels

+The console now uses a consolidated dashboard endpoint for the main polling path.
+Slower scorecard, map, source, and history polls are kept separate so the main dashboard can stay responsive without overloading the API.

+### Replay And Calibration

+Replay imports archived snapshots into the same Valkey shape as live ingest.
+Case packs under `data/case-packs/` keep scoring changes grounded in labeled public incidents and quiet controls.

+Use replay and calibration for proof, regression, and demos.
+Do not treat a seeded replay state as the primary public deployment while the live MBTA lane is healthy.

+## Boundaries

+- MBTA is the primary live lane.
+- LA Metro rail and bus collection exist, but public alert quality is weaker than MBTA.
+- There is no Caltrans adapter in the repo today.
+- Auth/RBAC exists but is optional by default.
+Require auth before exposing ops endpoints beyond a trusted deployment.
+- Public feeds can prove service instability and rider-facing status; they do not expose internal dispatch constraints.